BramComyn/safeguard-fetch/docs/safeguard-fetch-documentation.md

 ## Attack Server

-This repository also contains a way to quickly initialise HTTP/1.1- and HTTP/2.0-servers for certain malicious configurations.
+This repository also contains a way to quickly initialize HTTP/1.1- and HTTP/2.0-servers for certain malicious configurations.
 The code is structured so that it is possible to expand upon this.
 It is all based around the ``AttackServer`` class.